michaeljsteel/NumBAT/docs/source/lit_ex.rst

 compare calculations to other authors's exact parameter choices, without changing their preferred material values for their own samples and experiments.

 In this paper, Laude and Beugnot plot a spectrum of the elastic energy density, which is not directly measureable.
-Howver the peaks show very close alignment with the gain spectrum for the same structure as is apparent in the second plot.
+However the spectral peaks show close alignment with the |NUMBAT| gain spectrum for the same structure as is apparent in the second plot.
+We attribute the remaining difference in the location of the spectral peaks to the choice of elastic material properties in the paper.
+The paper reports a bulk shear velocity of 3400 m/s, which is around 8% smaller than the usual value of approximately 3760 m/s, but the full set of material properties used in the calculations are not provided.
+Hence we have used a more standard set of values.

 The modal profiles for the peaks marked C and D can also be compared with those from the paper in the subsequent plots.
 The most direct comparison comes from looking at the |NUMBAT| contour plots for the transverse and longitudinal elastic fields.
 Note that the transverse and axial plots for mode D in the paper are inconsistent.
 The axial plot is the correct one for this mode.

 .. raw:: latex